aegeanthompson/lessons/README.md

 }
 ```

-#### Now define our  `.header` rows:
+#### Now define how many rows we would like for our  `.header` to span:

 ```
 .header {
   grid-row-start: 1;
 }
 ```
-We aren't going to specify our row end point because for this grid we will just have one row.
+We aren't going to specify our row end point because we want our '.header' to only span one row.

 #### We can move on to the sidebars now